pemistahl/lingua-rs/README.md

 each comprising ten thousand sentences.
 From each test corpus, a random unsorted subset of 1000 single words, 1000 word pairs and 1000 sentences has been extracted, respectively.

-Given the generated test data, I have compared the detection results of *Lingua* and *Whatlang* running over the data of *Lingua's* supported 75 languages.
-Languages that are not supported by *Whatlang* are simply ignored for this library during the detection process.
+Given the generated test data, I have compared the detection results of *Lingua*, *CLD2* and *Whatlang* running over the data of *Lingua's* supported 75 languages.
+Languages that are not supported by *CLD2* or *Whatlang* are simply ignored for the respective library during the detection process.

 The box plot below shows the distribution of the averaged accuracy values for all three performed tasks:
 Single word detection, word pair detection and sentence detection. *Lingua* clearly outperforms its contender.